 The aim of this project is to investigate the impact of various biotic (e.g. plant species traits) and abiotic characteristics (e.g. tidal amplitude) on biogeomorphic self-organization of intertidal landscapes.
 More specifically, we hypothesize that (1) different conditions lead to the self-organization of different channel network patterns, and (2) the resulting self-organized landscape structures determine the efficiency to distribute and trap sediments on the intertidal floodplain, and hence the resilience of the landscape to sea level rise and decreasing sediment supply.

 By using a combination of numerical simulations, field observations and flume experiments, we aim at producing new fundamental knowledge on landscape self-organization by biogeomorphic feedbacks, and its implications for the resilience of intertidal landscapes against environmental changes.

 O. Gourgue, J. van Belzen, C. Schwarz, T.J.
 Bouma, J. van de Koppel, S. Temmerman.
 A convolution method to assess subgrid-scale interactions between flow and patchy vegetation in biogeomorphic models.
-Journal of Advances in Modeling Earth Systems, accepted for publication.
+Journal of Advances in Modeling Earth Systems, 13:e2020MS002116, 2021.

 In collaboration with

 This project is funded by the European Union’s Horizon 2020 research and innovation program under the Marie Skłodowska-Curie grant agreement 798222.